 Manufacturing, and the ecosystems that support the industry, are diverse.
 Manufacturing is apparel, chemicals and advanced materials.
 Manufacturing is electronics, glass, medical devices, food and transportation equipment.
 Manufacturing is rural and urban.
 Manufacturing is large and small companies.

 That’s why so many different types of partnerships are formed to drive the competitiveness of U.S. manufacturers.
-The MEP national network, which spans more than 1,200 Center field staff serving as trusted business advisors and technical experts, 588 offices and Centers located in all 50 states and Puerto Rico, connects manufacturers with their local ecosystem.
+The MEP national network, with close to 1,300 Center field staff serving as trusted business advisors and technical experts and nearly 600 offices and Centers located in all 50 states and Puerto Rico, connects manufacturers with their local ecosystem.
 Our partners include:

 - State and local governments